-1 • lowered credit scores resulting from credit inquiries following 2 fraudulent activities; 3 • costs and lost time obtaining credit reports in order to monitor their 4 credit records; 5 • money, including fees charged in some states, and time spent placing 6 fraud alerts and security freezes on their credit records; 7 • money and time expended to avail themselves of assets and/or credit 8 frozen or flagged due to misuse; 9 • costs of credit monitoring that is more robust than the services being 10 offered by Equifax; 11 • anticipated future costs from the purchase of credit monitoring and/or 12 identity theft protection services once the temporary services being 13 offered by Equifax expire; 14 • costs and lost time from dealing with administrative consequences of 15 the Data Breach, including by identifying, disputing, and seeking 16 reimbursement for fraudulent activity, canceling compromised financial 17 accounts and associated payment cards, and investigating options for 18 credit monitoring and identity theft protection services; 19 • money and time expended to ameliorate the consequences of the filing 20 of fraudulent tax returns; 21 • lost opportunity costs and loss of productivity from efforts to mitigate 22 and address the adverse effects of the Data Breach including, but not 23 limited to, efforts to research how to prevent, detect, contest, and 24 recover from misuse of their personal information; 25 • loss of the opportunity to control how their personal information is 26 used; and 27 • continuing risks to their personal information, which remains subject to 28 further harmful exposure and theft as long as Equifax fails to undertake

-27 28 appropriate, legally required steps to protect the personal information in its possession.

-- 35. The risks that Plaintiff and Class members bear as a result of the Data Breach cannot be mitigated by the credit monitoring Equifax has offered to affected consumers because it can only help detect, but will not prevent, the fraudulent use of Plaintiff's and class members' PII.
-Instead, Plaintiff and class members will need to spend time and money to protect themselves.
+1 • money and time expended to avail themselves of assets and/or credit frozen 2 or flagged due to misuse; 3 • costs of credit monitoring that is more robust than the services being 4 offered by Equifax; 5 anticipated future costs from the purchase of credit monitoring and/or 6 identity theft protection services once the temporary services being offered 7 by Equifax expire; 8 • costs and lost time from dealing with administrative consequences of the 9 Data Breach, including by identifying, disputing, and seeking 10 reimbursement for fraudulent activity, canceling compromised financial 11 accounts and associated payment cards, and investigating options for credit 12 monitoring and identity theft protection services; 13 • money and time expended to ameliorate the consequences of the filing of 14 fraudulent tax returns; 15 lost opportunity costs and loss of productivity from efforts to mitigate and 16 address the adverse effects of the Data Breach, including but not limited to 17 efforts to research how to prevent, detect, contest, and recover from misuse 18 of their personal information; 19 • loss of the opportunity to control how their personal information is used; 20 and 21 • continuing risks to their personal information, which remains subject to 22 further harmful exposure and theft as long as Equifax fails to undertake 23 appropriate, legally required steps to protect the personal information in its 24 possession.
+25 32.
+The risks that Plaintiff and Class members bear as a result of the Data 26 Breach cannot be mitigated by the credit monitoring Equifax has offered to affected 27 consumers because it can only help detect, but will not prevent, the fraudulent use of 28 Plaintiff's and Class members' PII.
+Instead, Plaintiff and Class members will need to spend time and money to protect themselves.
 For instance, credit reporting agencies impose fees for credit freezes in certain states.
 In addition, while credit reporting agencies offer consumers one free credit report per year, consumers who request more than one credit report per year from the same credit reporting agency (such as Equifax) must pay a fee for the additional report.
-Such fees constitute outof-pocket costs to Plaintiff and class members. - 36.
-The risks borne by affected consumers are not hypothetical: Equifax has admitted that class members' personal information was disclosed and downloaded in the Data Breach, has admitted the risks of identity theft, and has encouraged consumers to vigilantly monitor their accounts.
+Such fees constitute out-of-pocket costs to Plaintiff and Class members.

+33. The risks borne by affected consumers are not hypothetical: Equifax has admitted that Class members' personal information was disclosed and downloaded in the Data Breach, has admitted the risks of identity theft, and has encouraged consumers to vigilantly monitor their accounts.

-Equifax was Required to Investigate and Provide Timely and Adequate Notification of the Data Breach under Federal Regulations
+D. Equifax Was Required to Investigate and Provide Timely and Adequate Notification of the Data Breach under Federal Regulations

-37. The Gramm-Leach-Bliley Act ("GLBA") imposes upon "financial" institutions" "an affirmative and continuing obligation to respect the privacy of its customers and to protect the security and confidentiality of those customers' nonpublic personal information."
+34. The Gramm-Leach-Bliley Act ("GLBA") imposes upon "financial institutions" "an affirmative and continuing obligation to respect the privacy of its customers and to protect the security and confidentiality of those customers' nonpublic personal information."
 15 U.S.C. § 6801.
-To satisfy this obligation, financial institutions must satisfy certain standards relating to administrative, technical, and physical safeguards: (1) to insure the security and confidentiality of customer records and information; (2) to protect against any anticipated threats or hazards to the security or integrity of such records; and (3) to protect against unauthorized access to or use of such records or information which could result in substantial harm or inconvenience to any customer.
-15 U.S.C. § 6801(b).
+To satisfy this obligation, financial institutions must satisfy certain standards relating to administrative, technical, and physical safeguards:

+(1) to insure the security and confidentiality of customer records and information;

+(2) to protect against any anticipated threats or hazards to the security or integrity of such records; and

+(3) to protect against unauthorized access to or use of such records or information which could result in substantial harm or inconvenience to any customer.
+15 U.S.C. § 6801(b) (emphasis added).